mocnik-science/geogrid.js/README.md

 ## Scientific Publications

-The following publication is related to this plugin and the used DGGS:
+The following publication is related to this plugin and the used Discrete Global Grid System (DGGS):

 * F-B Mocnik: [**A Novel Identifier Scheme for the ISEA Aperture 3 Hexagon Discrete Global Grid System.**](http://doi.org/10.1080/15230406.2018.1455157) Cartography and Geographic Information Science 46(3), 2019, 227–291